-How to Play These Board Games
+How to Play This ESL Board Game

 In class, I put the students into groups of four and each person has to get a token (eraser, pen lid, key, etc.).
 Each group needs two coins because I hate using dice which always seem to roll around on the floor and are also really noisy.

 The first student (decided by rocks-scissors-paper) has to toss the coins up and sees what they get.

 They move ahead the assigned number of spaces and complete the action, or answer the question.
 If the answer is satisfactory, they remain on that spot.
 If not, they go back the number of spaces they went ahead.
 The teacher acts as the final judge in case of dispute.